miguelraz/miguelraz.github.io/blog/juliatorust.md

 These are things the Rust people have nailed down.

-0. Ferris the crab is very cute.
+0. Ferris the crab is too cute.
 1. Rust people take uwu-ification very, VERY seriously.
 [The uwu](https://github.com/Daniel-Liu-c0deb0t/uwu) project uses SIMD to uwu-ify strings for [great artistic value](https://twitter.com/twent_weznowor).
 Julia and Rust both draw me because they make me feel more powerful when I code with them than I think I should be.
 2. Governance: The Rust foundation and strong community conduct codes.
-Given the blow ups that have happened with several open source communities recently from short-sighted governance or hate reactionaries tanking projects, this is a welcome sight that will probably pay off for many decades to come.
+Given the blow ups that have happened with open source communities recently from short-sighted governance or hate reactionaries tanking projects, this is a welcome sight that will probably pay off for decades to come.
 3. Compiler error messages are second to none.
 Definitely check out `clippy` too and follow the hints. `cargo fmt` will also format all your crate so that Rust code is almost always a unified reading experience.
 4. [Awesome mentors](https://rustbeginners.github.io/awesome-rust-mentors/).
-This is a project that is carried out by `Jane Lusby` and many others, I've gotten world-class mentorship from very friendly Rust folks.
+This is a project maintained `Jane Lusby` and other volunteers.
+I've gotten world-class mentorship from kind, patient and friendly Rust folks.
+Shoutout to `Jubilee` for her great wisdom and patience and the rest of the `stdsimd` gang.
 5. They also poke the LLVM crowd to improve the compilation times, which is great.
-6. They're doc deployment system is unified, polished, and very friendly.
+6. They're doc deployment system is unified, polished, and friendly.
+Inline docs and tests are also great.
 7. `cargo` is a joy compared to `Make` hell. `Pkg` is somewhat inspired by it, so that rocks.

 ---

 ### What Rust can bring to Julia ⚒

 1. A model of governance.
 The Rust community is at least 10x the size of Julia, and it's unclear that adding more hats to the same `TruckFactorCritical` people would help.
-That being said, it'd be better to have those conversations sooner rather than later, and building bridges with Rust people seems wise in the long term.
+That said, it'd be better to have those conversations sooner rather than later, and building bridges with Rust people seems wise in the long term.
 I don't think that Rust is the closest model to look up to given the other projects under the NumFocus umbrella that we can learn from, but I don't see what is lost from learning from them.

 2. Less vulnerable software in the world is a good thing.
 Oxidization is great!
 Sometimes.
-I don't think any Julia internals would be oxidized in the short term, but it would be an interesting experiment to say the least.
+I don't think any Julia internals will oxidize in the short term, but it would be an interesting experiment to say the least.
-3. [Error handling](https://www.youtube.com/watch?v=rAF8mLI0naQ&t=947s): Multiple dispatch may prove very advantageous in this domain, and it hasn't been as much of a priority as it has in Rust.
+3. [Error handling](https://www.youtube.com/watch?v=rAF8mLI0naQ&t=947s): Multiple dispatch may prove advantageous in this domain, and it hasn't been as much of a priority as it has in Rust.
 Perhaps that merits some careful rethinking for future Julia versions.
 4. Awesome Julia mentors, I think we need this.

 ---

+#### Acknowledgments 🙌🏻

-* Many thanks to `Jubilee` for feedback on this post and several corrections:
+* Thanks to `Jubilee` for feedback on this post and the following corrections:
   - Rust does not necessarily have an RC GC but a [region based GC](https://en.wikipedia.org/wiki/Region-based_memory_management).
 You can opt into the RC GC with `Arc` and `Rc` types.
   - Technically Rust doesn't have linear types but [affine types](https://gankra.github.io/blah/linear-rust/).
   - Tokio's story is not as simple as I had made it out to be so I cut some comments
+* `Alex Weech` helpfully suggested refactoring the original Julia Point code to be more similar to the Rust example.
+* `Daniel Menéndez` helpfully suggested adding `crates.io` or `lib.rs`